AndreaDejanGrande/Triglav/doc/FAQ.md

 important to monitor.
 The shipped NCurses TUI is intentionally ascetic, and is only provided as a fallback.
 It is recomended to use an API client if you want to customise the display.

-## Can I mine on servers from different networks...

-...(e.g. Litecoin and Dogecoin) at the same time?

-No. The software keeps a database of the block it's working on to ensure it does not work on stale blocks, and having different blocks from two networks would make it invalidate the work from each other.

-A workaround is running separate instances (see next question).

 ## Can I mine with different login credentials or pools for each separate